Who Needs One?

 What are the Division's Responsibilities After the Permit is Issued?

 The Inter-basin permit is authorized by Rule 1200-4-13, that regulates water withdrawals from basins in Tennessee which discharges into basins different than the originating basins.
-You may contact the Division of Water Pollution Control if you would like additional information about this or if you have any other questions.
+You may contact the Division of Water Resources if you would like additional information about this or if you have any other questions.

 Anyone who proposes to transfer water out of a major river basin for the benefit of (or to supply) a public water system is required to obtain an Inter-Basin Transfer Permit.
 Further, anyone who presently transfers water out of a major river basin or supply water to another water system that then transfers water out of the originating major river basin are required to submit to the Commissioner of the Department of Environment and Conservation documentation showing the amount of such inter-basin transfer by October 1, 2000.

 If your system is currently transferring water out of a river basin (either directly or by way of another system) you must determine the amount that is transferred.
 Under the law, it is the average daily amount of inter-basin transfer calculated for the highest continuous 90-day period between January 1, 1997 and December 31, 1999.
 You do not need obtain a permit for transferring that amount, but you must submit the amount.
 You will have to apply for a permit if the amount increases in the future.

 Any person required, by the commissioner, to apply for a permit for an inter-basin water transfer under rule 1200-4-13-.01(3) and §5 of the Act shall submit an application.
 The application shall require an applicant to provide the commissioner the following information:

 (a) The volume of the proposed withdrawal and the proposed transfer stated in gallons per day that the applicant seeks to be authorized;